Rotator Cuff Tear Treatment

 The rotator cuff muscles are distinct and separate muscles, as you will see in most textbooks and anatomy models.
 However, as they approach the arm they blend into a continuous ‘blanket like’ rotator cuff tendon that wraps around the ball and socket joint of the shoulder.
 This allows the muscles to function as a unit and provide valuable assistance for each other in the case of a small rotator cuff tear.

-- A fall on an outstretched arm can cause a rotator cuff tear, especially in those over the age of 40.
+- A fall on an outstretched arm, especially in those over the age of 40.

 - Unexpected or excessive force applied to the shoulder such as weight lifting.